rancher/turtles-docs/docs/getting-started/install-rancher-turtles/using_helm.md

 As you can see, we are telling Helm to ignore installing `cluster-api-operator` as a dependency.

-This operation could take a few minutes and, after installing, you can take some time to study the installed operator:
+This operation could take a few minutes and, after installing, you can take some time to study the installed controller:
 - `rancher-turtles-controller`.